 Ready to get students excited about writing?
-Scholastic's Story Starters serves up hundreds of creative combinations that take the writer’s block out of creative writing for students.
-Plus, it is now available for iPad!
+Scholastic Story Starters activity serves up hundreds of creative combinations that take the writer's block out of creative writing for students.

 Set young writers loose with prompts that explore the themes of Adventure, Fantasy, or Sci-Fi.
-Or choose Scrambler, for random word combinations.
+Students can also choose the Scrambler for random word combinations.
 Story Starters gives ideas for character, plot, and setting.
 If you want to change your writing prompt, pull the lever and it will serve up a new prompt, either piece-by-piece or all at once.

 Animated Help Guide

 Scholastic Story Starters is a flexible teaching tool that can be used in a variety of ways to fit your classroom schedule and teaching style.
-It is an ideal computer lab activity (also availble for iPad), that is highly enganging and sharpens essential student writing skills.
-You may wish to adopt one of the following suggestions for using Story Starters, or develop your own approach depending on your classroom needs.
+It is an ideal computer lab or iPad activity that is highly engaging and sharpens essential writing skills.
+You may wish to adopt one of the following suggestions for using Story Starters or develop your own approach, depending on your classroom needs.

 Have Story Starters ready to go when students arrive in your classroom in the morning.
 They can begin work right away — a great way to get your students settled down and ready for the day!

 Story Starters is an ideal computer lab activity because it can be easily modified to fit a short amount of time or a longer period, is highly engaging for students, and sharpens essential student writing skills.
 It can also be accessed on iPads.